 These life lessons led Wes to follow in his father’s footsteps and pursue a career in behavioral health, primarily working with youth.
 As he entered the behavioral health field, Wes quickly established himself as a natural leader with good clinical and financial instincts.
 This combination fostered his success in behavioral health executive management.
 Having worked primarily for publicly traded corporations, Wes has seen the erosion of values and decreasing emphasis on safety and quality of care to satisfy the need for increasing revenue/profits to continuously keep “Wall Street” happy.
 While the need to have a good business model and make a strong profit is the cornerstone of any company, it cannot be done at the expense of the patient or the employees.
 Profits and stock price cannot become more important than taking care of people.
 The constant sale and acquisition of companies does not necessarily translate to what is best for the patients, communities and the staff working in the facilities.

 The opportunity to run profitable facilities that incorporate “best practices” in the behavioral health industry, without the constant, unrealistic mandates of a large corporation, is the primary mission behind the creation of MBHS.
-With that goal in mind, Wes identified two other proven leaders in the behavioral health field who share his vision to join him on the executive team of MBHS:

 Chris Frater currently serves as Chief Financial Officer for Meridian Behavioral Health Systems.
 Mr. Frater brings over 12 years of for profit and non-profit financial behavioral healthcare experience.
 Before joining Meridian, Mr. Frater worked for one of the largest providers of behavioral health services in the country, overseeing individual and multi site operations.